 I’ll never forget that slow ride back to my in-law’s home or the small kindness of that driver.
 His thoughtfulness turned the tide that day and we’ll be forever indebted to him.

-May his tribe increase…thank God for small kindnesses and those that are thoughtful enough to make them happen…and may God help you and me to be a member of the “small kindness” tribe.
+May his tribe increase…thank God for small kindnesses and those who are thoughtful enough to make them happen…and may God help you and me to be a member of the “small kindness” tribe.

 Love is kind.